mamontov-cpp/dukpp-03/README.md

 See examples, limitations and what it capable of in it's [README](https://github.com/mamontov-cpp/dukpp-03/tree/master/plugins/qt)

+## Differences between dukpp-03 and dukqt, dukglue and RubberDuk

+ * dukpp-03 has support for C++03
+ * dukpp-03 is more customizable.
+You can use own containers, instead of built-ins
+ * dukpp-03 can manage object finalizing, if you specify finalizer for objects (see dukqt for example)
+ * dukpp-03 does not require RTTI to be enabled, if you roll your own variant type
+ * dukpp-03 has support for interacting with Qt (dukqt).
+ * dukpp-03 uses CMake for building and has support for MSVC2010+
+ * dukpp-03 aims to be more OOP-oriented, so it has support for binding classes directly and customizations for automatic property bindings.

 ## Limitations

  * You cannot bind methods or functions, that require mutable references for plain types (int, char, long, etc.) or std::string